 Crystal Cruises is the only cruise line to offer a Nordic Walking program to help you get more out of your limited exercise time on board.
 The use of lightweight poles for stability and balance will facilitate your fitness needs even if you have knee or hip issues.
 Two specially designed adjustable poles work the upper body while walking.
 Like cross country skiing, the poles are used by the arms to match each step the person takes.
 Our Fitness Staff will guide you to quickly be deck-walking for fun and fitness.
 You will be using feather weight aluminum poles provided by the market leader, LEKI®.

-Nichole Barreto (Los Angeles, CA)
+Nichole Barreto (Santa Barbara, CA)

 R. Bruce Murray (Deep Cove, Nova Scotia)